JabRef/user-documentation/en/CommandLine.md

 ### Xmp Pdf Metadata: `-xmp`

-Console application with two options.
-The selection of the option is done within cmd.
-There are no parameters needed to use this tool.
+[XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform)  is an ISO standard for the creation, processing and interchange of standardized and custom metadata for digital documents and data sets.
+The parameter `-xmp` changes the mode to XMP.

+Pass one or two file names.

 Options:

- (1) Reads xmp metadata from a pdf file (input filepath in cmd) and prints the metadata entries in bib format
+ (1) One filename: Reads xmp metadata from a pdf file (input filepath in cmd) and prints the metadata entries in bib format

- (2) Writes bib entries in a bib file to the metadata section of a pdf file (input both filepaths in cmd)
+ (2) Two filenames: Writes bib entries in a bib file to the metadata section of a pdf file (input both filepaths in cmd)